Ansu-John/Ansu-John/README.md

-# Big Data Analysis
+# Data Analysis
 Analytics is art to find patterns in data.
 The ability to divide vast amount of data into logical groups and the ability to find hidden components.

+[ML Regression](https://github.com/Ansu-John/Regression-Models) - demonstrates the various machine learning regression models using Python.

+# Big Data Analysis
 Using the below projects we perform data analysis on big data with the goal of discovering useful information, informing conclusions and supporting decision-making.

 [Big Data Analysis](https://github.com/Ansu-John/Big-Data-Analysis) - demonstrates the various Spark RDD / Dataframe operations using PySpark library.